apcor/learn_bot/readme.md

 - ### Random emoji assigned to each user

 Passing a `/start` or sending a message to the bot (see _**ECHO**_ feature above) triggers the bot's response accompanied by a randomly-chosen emoji from a pre-defined list in `settings.py`.
 Python [`emoji` library](https://pypi.org/project/emoji/) was used, along with `random`.

+- ### Keyboard and Location
+Two keyword buttons are introduced in the chat interface:

+1. #### Send me a dog

+This button replaces the manual input of `/dog` to request a random dog image.

+2. #### See my location

+This button gets your current location and returns to the user their coordinates and a small map preview.

+**Warning:** works seamlessly on mobile phones.